maximiliysiss/cpp_calls_csharp_samples/src/aot/README.md

 ### Cons

 1. Imposes restrictions: you cannot use dynamics - for example, `Assembly.Load`, `Reflection`
-2. Not supported by older Runtimes (.NET Framework)
+2. Not supported by older Runtimes

 ### Useful links